hamza-yameen/Node.js-Express.js/4-Implement-redis-in-node/README.md

-# Authentication and Authorization with Roles using Node.js, Express.js, Prisma ORM, Twilio SendGrid, and MySQL
+# Authentication and Authorization with Roles using Node.js, Express.js, Prisma ORM, Twilio SendGrid, Redis and MySQL

 With this repo, you'll be able to see how the node.js/express.js project should be structured.
-This is the authentication and authorization system using JWT tokens and Twilio SendGrid.
+This is the authentication and authorization system using JWT tokens, Redis, and Twilio SendGrid.

 ## What you'll learn: